Eustațiu Sebastian: Biography

-Rear Admiral Sebastian was in command of the Romanian Navy both during the Second Balkan War of 1913 and in the first part of the First World War, until 9 January 1917, when he was replaced by Rear Admiral Constantin Bălescu.
+Rear Admiral Sebastian was in command of the Romanian Navy both during the Second Balkan War of 1913 and in the first part of the First World War.
+When Romania entered the war on the side of the Allies, Sebastian gave the order to the Romanian Navy to commence hostilities: "Sailors, we are at war with Austria-Hungary.
+Let's keep our eyes open and our arm ready to strike everything that will stand in our way, for the disenslavement of our brothers."
+He served in this capacity until 9 January 1917, when he was replaced by Rear Admiral Constantin Bălescu.
 In August 1917, he resigned as senior director of the Navy, joining the army reserve.

-Currently, Corvette 264 of the Romanian Naval Fleet bears the name "Rear Admiral Eustațiu Sebastian".
+Currently, Corvette 264 of the Romanian Naval Fleet bears the name Rear Admiral Eustațiu Sebastian.